Contact informationFarm Address:

 Application Deadline: Rolling

-*Biodynamic Livestock/Mushroom Internship* Woven Stars Farm is looking to add 1-2 interns to their 2019 growing season.
-Intern duties include, but are not limited to morning and night livestock checks, feeding and egg collection.
+*Pasture Raised Livestock Internship* Woven Stars Farm is looking to add 1 intern to their 2021 growing season.
+Intern duties include, but are not limited to, morning and night animal care, livestock checks, feeding and egg collection.
 Assistance in moving livestock (Sheep, goats, cattle, pigs, chickens, ducks) to new pasture through rotational grazing techniques.
 Washing and packaging eggs.
-Help inoculating mushrooms.
-Mushroom harvest, packaging and organizing.
-Assistance in caring for perennial plant nursery which includes watering, weeding and mulching.
-Help in tending the garden.
+Livestock dog care.
+Mowing and fence maintenance.
+Keeping farm clean and orderly.
+Assistance with farm’s CSA, market and farm stand.

-Skills Desired: Interns should have the desire to learn, ability to communicate, flexibility, and a good sense of humor.
+Skills Desired: Interns should have the desire to learn, ability to communicate, flexibility, attention to detail and a good sense of humor.
+Days can be long and require heavy lifting.
 No prior farming experience is necessary, but it is very helpful.
-You should have your own car and a driver's license.
-Must be able to lift 50 lbs.
-The start and ending date of the internship is flexible!
+You must have a driver's license.
+You must be able to lift 50 lbs.
 No experience is necessary but we do value a good work ethic and passion for sustainable agriculture.

 Preferred method of Contact: Email